permaweb/ao-cookbook/src/guides/aos/blueprints/token.md

 The Token Blueprint is a predesigned template that helps you quickly build a token in `ao`.
 It is a great way to get started and can be customized to fit your needs.

+## Unpacking the Token Blueprint

+- **Balances**: The `Balances` array is used to store the token balances of the participants.

+- **Info Handler**: The `info` handler allows processes to retrieve the token parameters, like Name, Ticker, Logo, and Denomination.

+- **Balance Handler**: The `balance` handler allows processes to retrieve the token balance of a participant.

+- **Balances Handler**: The `balances` handler allows processes to retrieve the token balances of all participants.

+- **Transfer Handler**: The `transfer` handler allows processes to send tokens to another participant.

+- **Mint Handler**: The `mint` handler allows processes to mint new tokens.

 ### How To Use:

 1. Open your preferred text editor.